Main > Resources > Archives

 An index of the articles and documents featured here over the years.
 If you have an article, report, or study that relates to gaming advocacy that is not listed here, and you would like to submit it, drop me a line at

+Entries are listed in chronological order under each yearly heading.
 Looking for a specific topic or subject?
 Each article is tagged with one or more keywords.
 Use your browser's search function to find the keywords you're looking for.
 A list of the tags is below.

-Keywords: benefits, CCGs, celebrity, columbine, convention, crime, D&D, education, film, goth, industry, kids, LARP, library, magic, military, murder, paranoia, pokemon, politics, positive, RPGs, school, study, suicide, trial, vampire, women
+Keywords: benefits, CCGs, celebrity, columbine, convention, crime, D&D, education, film, goth, industry, kids, LARP, library, magic, military, murder, paranoia, pokemon, politics, positive, RPGs, Satanism, school, study, suicide, trial, vampire, women

 Studies, Reports, and Papers